Budget-Friendly NYC: The 11 Best Cheap Neighborhoods (2026)

 Dubbed the last affordable neighborhood in Manhattan by the New York Times Magazine, Inwood lives up to its reputation.

 Unlike skyscrapers that dominate the NYC skyline, Inwood maintains a refreshingly low profile, with most buildings capped at a modest 155 feet.
 This low-key vibe sets it apart from the hectic pace of the city.
-The average rent for a 2-bedroom apartment is $2,384, and living with roommates is the norm.
+The median room on Diggz in Inwood goes for about $1,000, the lowest in Manhattan, and Inwood still ranks 28th of 135 neighborhoods for search demand.
+The average rent for a 2-bedroom apartment is $2,795, and living with roommates is the norm.
+Inwood also has the highest share of stabilized stock on this list: about 81% of active 2-bedroom listings are in buildings with rent-stabilized units, asking a median of $2,695 against $2,795 overall.

 But what truly sets Inwood apart is its strong sense of community.
 Many residents have called its rent-stabilized apartments home since the 1960s, fostering a deep-rooted bond among neighbors.
 This community spirit is evident in the neighborhood’s mom-and-pop shops, which thrive in place of corporate giants.